sparkflows/sparkflows-docs/docs/user-guide/scheduling/scheduling-workflows.rst

 Under ``Action`` column, there is an icon to schedule any given workflow.

 Clicking on the icon takes you to a page for creating new schedules for the workflow.
-Clickin on Schedule New Job for Workflow opens the dialog for creating a new schedule.
+Clicking on Schedule New Job for Workflow opens the dialog for creating a new schedule.

 .. figure:: ../../_assets/user-guide/scheduler-schedule-job.png
    :alt: Scheduling New Workflow